Junction conditions for LRS spacetimes in the $1+1+2$ covariant formalism: Distribution functions in the 1+1+2 formalism

-From Eqs.\eqref{dotdist} and \eqref{hatdist} one infers that only the terms containing the dot and hat derivatives of the $1+1+2$ quantities in Eqs.\eqref{luphi} to \eqref{rblast} generate singular terms proportional to $\delta\left(\ell\right)$.
-These terms can be associated with the presence of a thin shell of matter at the separation hypersurface, described by a stress-energy tensor $S_{ab}$.
-Indeed, the stress-energy tensor $T_{ab}$ of the matter sector can be written in the general form
+The singular terms for matter can be associated with the presence of a thin shell of matter at the separation hypersurface, described by a stress-energy tensor $S_{ab}$.
+Indeed, the distributional form of the stress-energy tensor $T_{ab}$ of the matter sector can be written as\footnote{We note that, in general, the stress-energy tensor $T_{ab}$ may feature additional non-tangential singular terms associated with the double gravitational layer and external fluxes and tensions \cite{senovilla1,Reina:2015gxa,Rosa:2023tph}.
+Nevertheless, since we will assume matter to be an incoherent fluid and work in General Relativity, we have excluded these terms from our definition of the stress-energy tensor.}